 A business can purchase items to resell without paying state sales tax.
 The tax liability is passed from the distributor to the retailer, who will then charge sales tax to the end-user of the item.

-Wholesalers and distributors will require a sales tax number and in many cases require the reseller to fill out the Certificate of Exemption (Form ST-5) to document the items being purchased are for resale.
+Wholesalers and distributors will require a sales tax number and a Georgia Sales Tax Certificate of Exemption (also referred to as a resale certificate) to document the items being purchased are for resale.